hashicorp/terraform-provider-azurerm/website/docs/d/oracle_cloud_vm_cluster.html.markdown

 * `gi_version` - A valid Oracle Grid Infrastructure (GI) software version.

-* `hostname` - The hostname for the cloud VM cluster.
+* `hostname` - The hostname for the cloud VM cluster without suffix.

+* `hostname_actual` - The hostname for the cloud VM cluster with suffix.

 * `iorm_config_cache` - A `iorm_config_cache` block as defined below.